ep25btech11002-alt/kla/README.md

 The model is a U-Net with residual blocks and transposed convolutions for upsampling.
 It takes a single-channel degraded image and outputs a single-channel restored image at twice the resolution (since the degradation is 2x downsampling in the provided dataset).

 ## Results
 After training, the model achieves a loss of approximately 0.07 on the validation set (after a few epochs).
-For full results, train for more epochs.

 ## Notes
 - The evaluation script is standalone and does not require any manual edits.